 Despite being one of the only all-inclusive resorts in Hawaii, Travaasa Hana outshines even some of the island's most luxurious properties.
 This 70-acre retreat on Maui’s quiet eastern coast is the antithesis of its west coast glitterati: 70 garden cottages and suites, built from sustainable materials like coconut wood and bamboo, come without clocks, TVs, or radios.
 Instead, you wake to the sound of the waves and spend the rest of daylight following your custom itinerary—horseback riding along the beach, perhaps, or learning to Hula or paddle board.
 Whether you’re here to detox or tone up, make sure to pay a visit to the spa, known for its traditional Hawaiian massages.

 Montage Kapalua Bay

-Originally conceived of as a timeshare, the Montage Kapalua Bay has 50 spacious single or multiple-bedroom condos facing Kapalua Bay Beach, one of Maui’s best stretches of sand.
+Originally conceived of as a timeshare, the Montage Kapalua Bay in West Maui (just above Napili Bay) has 50 spacious single or multiple-bedroom condos facing Kapalua Bay Beach, one of Maui’s best stretches of sand.
 Among the resort's blissful perks: lomi lomi massages and seaweed wraps at the spa, snorkeling in a protected bay, cocktails by the lagoon-style pools, and the Old Lahaina Luau, a traditional barbecue that attracts revelers from around the island.
+Romance is ever-present, but the Montage is also surprisingly family-friendly.
 If you have kids in tow, don't miss the hotel’s aquatic adventure and scavenger hunt.